 The Company's compensation committee (the "Compensation Committee") has the responsibility to administer the compensation policies related to the NEOs and Directors of the Company.
-The Compensation Committee shall consist of a minimum of two independent Directors and during the year ended December 31, 2023 was comprised of Mr. Bill Armstrong, Mr. David Black, Ms. Elise Rees and Mr. Dale Andres.
-Mr. Armstrong retired from the Board and its Committees effective May 8, 2023 and was replaced by Mr. Dale Andres.
-Following Mr. Armstrong's retirement, Mr. David Black assumed the role of interim chair of the Compensation Committee during a planned period of transition.
-Mr. Dale Andres was appointed chair of the Compensation Committee.
+The Compensation Committee shall consist of a minimum of two independent Directors and during the year ended December 31, 2024 was comprised of Mr. Dale Andres (Chair), Mr. David Black, and Ms. Elise Rees.

-NEO compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
-Compensation during the year ended December 31, 2023, was comprised of negotiated salary, stock options (the "Options") granted under the Stock Option Plan, restricted share units ("RSUs") and deferred share units ("DSUs") granted under the Share Unit Plan, and cash payments paid under a short-term incentive plan ("STIP") as a reward and incentive for performance.
+NEO and Director compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
+Compensation during the year ended December 31, 2024, was comprised of negotiated salary, stock options (the "Options"), restricted share units ("RSUs") and deferred share units ("DSUs") granted under the Omnibus Incentive Plan, and cash payments paid under a short-term incentive plan ("STIP") as a reward and incentive for performance.
 Participation in the Company's extended group benefits (including health benefits and participation in a Registered Retirement Savings Plan ("RRSP") program) is optional and is designed to be competitive overall with the mining industry and companies of similar size and scope.
 The Company also provides other perquisites as described under the heading "Summary Compensation Table" or as necessary to remain competitive in attracting and retaining talent.
-During the year ended December 31, 2023, no Options, RSUs or DSUs were granted to NEOs or Directors of the Company under the Omnibus Incentive Plan.
-The first grants under the Omnibus Incentive Plan occurred in 2024.